SSWConsulting/SSW.Rules.Content/rules/have-an-induction-program/rule.md

 An induction system is a way to solve these problems.
 SSW uses and recommends  **[SugarLearning.com](https://www.sugarlearning.com/)**. \
 \
-What SugarLearning does is aggregate your learning items into the one space to make it easy for you to complete your induction.
+What SugarLearning does is aggregate your learning items into one space to make it easy for you to complete your induction.
 Once you've done your reading, the follow-up quizzes help you confirm what you have learned.

 It's also a great continuous learning tool that shows employees where to find relevant information and also tests their knowledge.
 It's especially useful when a process changes, as a learning item can be invalidated and all employees informed to complete a new process.